hphilamore/teleoperated_robots/README.md

 - Alternatively, you can set up the server program to run autonmatically when the Raspberry pi boots, to avoid the need to use the terminal to launch the server program (instructions in Section _Setting up a program to run on boot on the raspberry pi on boot __, below).

 ## Client computer
+- Choose a client program, there is one for each input type:
+	1. keystrokes: `client_keystroke_tracking.py`
+	2. image processing of a video / live feed: `client_video_stream_tracking.py`
+	3. leap motion stereo camera: `client_leap_motion_tracking.py`

+- In your chosen program:
 	- Set variable `HOST` in `telepresence-client.py` to noted Raspberry pi IP address
-- Set variable `HOST` in `telepresence-client.py` to value noted from `telepresence-server.py`
+	- Set variable `PORT` in `telepresence-client.py` to value noted from `telepresence-server.py`
-- Optionally define variables at start of `telepresence-client.py` to customise application.
-For example there are options to control the robot using the keyboard or using motion tracking from a camera livefeed or desktop window
+	- Optionally define class input arguments to change default setup.
+For example there are options to track the hands / full body from a video stream.

 - Activate virtual environment: Run:[`source env/bin/activate`]
-- Run client program:[`python telepresence-client.py`]
+- Run client program:[`python <CLIENT PROGRAM>.py`]
 - Alternatively, you can create a windows batch file that can be clicked to launch the client program, to avoid the need to use the terminal to launch the client program.
 Instructions here: https://techrando.com/2019/06/22/how-to-execute-python-scripts-on-your-computer-in-batch-mode/

 ## Troubleshooting
-<br>If you see this warning when using ssh:
+<br>If you see this warning when using ssh to access the raspberry pi:

 	`
 	@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@